Welcome to the new Navitent!

 * Patches of dark, velvety skin in the folds and creases of the body, usually in the armpits and neck.

-Which of these symptoms do you experience?
-You may list them in the space provided.
+Do you notice any of these symptoms?
+If so, you may list them in the space provided.

 Over time complications may develop that make it paramount to start now to bring your blood sugar level within normal limits: